 You will need to meet the School's minimum entry requirements.
-Please also refer to the Sixth Form Minimum Entry Requirements for 2019 Entry information sheet.
+Please also refer to the Sixth Form Minimum Entry Requirements information sheet.
 For this subject you will need a minimum GCSE Grade 6 in Geography, Grade 6 in either English Language or English Literature and Grade 5 in Maths.